The Savings Bank: History

+In 2023, the bank completed a two-story expansion adjacent to its main office at 357 Main Street to house its commercial banking, human resources, training, facilities, and IT departments.

-Community involvement and charitable efforts
+Community involvement

-In 1997, The Savings Bank purchased, renovated, and restored the Odd Fellows building, one of Wakefield's landmarks, originally built in 1895, that suffered extensive damage in a fire on January 24, 1997.

-In 1997, The Savings Bank established the Charitable Foundation, Inc. The foundation supports non-profit organizations whose primary focus is on homeless shelters, family services, the poor, and the elderly.
+On January 24, 1997, after the Odd Fellows building (one of Wakefield's landmarks constructed in 1895) suffered extensive fire damage, The Savings Bank purchased and restored the structure.
+The Savings Bank also established the Charitable Foundation, Inc. in the same year.

-In 2001, The Savings Bank established the Donald E. Garrant Foundation, Inc. in tribute to the memory of Don Garrant, former President and Chief Executive Officer of The Savings Bank during 1980- 1992.
+In 2001, The Savings Bank established the Donald E. Garrant Foundation, Inc. in tribute to the memory of Don Garrant, former president and chief executive officer of The Savings Bank during 1980–1992.
 The foundation supports projects in public and private schools, grades K-12, and non-profit organizations that promote financial education in saving, investing, borrowing and credit, and economics.

-Since their founding, The Savings Bank Charitable Foundation and the Donald E. Garrant Foundation together have given back more than $1 million to community efforts.
+Since their founding, The Savings Bank Charitable Foundation and the Donald E. Garrant Foundation together have funded more than $1 million to community efforts.

-In 2013, The Savings Bank was rated as "high satisfactory" on the Service Test performance under the Community Reinvestment Act (CRA), and "satisfactory" on the Lending and Investment Tests performance, by the Commonwealth of Massachusetts.
-In 2019, The Savings Bank was rated as "satisfactory" by the Commonwealth of Massachusetts for its performance under the CRA.

-In 2018 and 2019, The Savings Bank provided a temporary location to the Tall Spire pre-school, previously located in Wakefield's First Baptist Church, that suffered extensive fire damage on October 24, 2018.
+In 2018 and 2019, The Savings Bank provided a temporary location to the Tall Spire preschool, previously located in Wakefield's First Baptist Church, that suffered extensive fire damage on October 24, 2018.
 The bank also collected monetary donations to help support the First Baptist Church.